OfficeDev/O365-Win-Snippets/README.md

 ##Adding a snippet

-If you have a snippet of your own and you would like to run it in this project, and even contribute it to this sample, follow these steps:
+If you have a snippet of your own and you would like to run it in this project, or even contribute it to this sample, follow these steps:

 1. Identify the operations file where your snippet belongs.
 For example, if it works with Calendars, choose the Calendar\CalendarOperations.cs file.
 2. Add your snippet to the operations file.
 Be sure to include a try/catch block.
 The snippet below is an example of a simple snippet that gets one page of calendar events: